vaquilina/collision-calendar/README.md

   - [ ] Calendar
     - [ ] Blocks
       - [ ] Available Colours/picker
-      - TODO: determine required functionality
+      - TODO: fill this in
     - [ ] Proposals
-      - TODO: determine required functionality
+      - TODO: fill this in
     - [ ] Voting UI
     - [ ] Views
       - [ ] Month